AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 Here the `head` command works fine on "file\_A.txt", but we get an error message when we call it on "file\_E.txt" telling us no such file or directory.
 If we run the `ls` command to list the contents of the current working directory, we can see the computer is absolutely right – spoiler alert: it usually is – and there is no file here named "file\_E.txt".

-The `ls` command by default operates on the current working directory if we don't specify any location, but we can tell it to list the contents of a specific directory by providing it as a positional argument:
+The `ls` command by default operates on the current working directory if we don't specify any location, but we can tell it to list the contents of a different directory by providing it as a positional argument:

 ```
 ls another_directory
 ```

-We can see the file we were looking for is located in the "subdirectory" called "another\_directory".
+We can see the file we were looking for is located in the subdirectory called "another\_directory".
 Here is how we can run `head` on "file\_E.txt" by specifying the **relative path**:

 ```bash
 head another_directory/file_E.txt